grafana/integration-sample-apps/sample-apps/apache-cassandra/README.md

 # Apache Cassandra Single Node sample app

-This sample application stands up a three node K3s cluster, with the [k8s-monitoring-helm](https://github.com/grafana/k8s-monitoring-helm) chart applied, and then spawns a full Apache Cassandra multi-node setup using a custom Docker image with built-in JMX monitoring.
+This sample application stands up a single-node K3s cluster, with the [k8s-monitoring-helm](https://github.com/grafana/k8s-monitoring-helm) chart applied, and then spawns a full Apache Cassandra multi-node setup using a custom Docker image with built-in JMX monitoring.
 The sample app deploys a 2-replica StatefulSet of Cassandra nodes and is capable of running both in a `ubuntu-latest-8-core` Github Actions runner, and locally.

 ## Prerequisites